-Find few top Q&A websites in google such as yahoo answers, quora or ehow.
-Answer questions related to your niche and become authority in your field.
+Find a few top Q&A websites in google such as yahoo answers, quora or ehow.
+Answer questions related to your niche and become an authority in your field.
 Include references to your articles or other forum threads in your answers.

 Do not use anchor keywords to link back to your website, just keep it simple and authentic.
 The main aim here is to help people with your knowledge.

-Obviously this will only apply if you have a video to share but this works very well.
+Obviously, this will only apply if you have a video to share but this works very well.
 You get a lot of traffic from videos as google show them in search results as well.

-Find as many high quality video websites as you can, create your channel, share your videos and build your community.
+Find as many high-quality video websites as you can, create your channel, share your videos and build your community.
 Don’t forget to tag keywords related to the videos as search engines will mostly use those tags to find out about the video.
 Add a good description of the video.